 The IANA is requested to register one new SDP attribute:

-SDP Attribute ("att-field"):
+-field"):

-Attribute name: extmap-allow-mixed
+extmap-allow-mixed

-Long form: One and Two bytes mixed mode
+One and Two bytes mixed mode

-Type of name: att-field
+att-field

-Type of attribute: Media or session level
+Media or session level

-Subject to charset: No
+No

-Purpose: Negotiate the use of One and Two bytes
+Negotiate the use of One and Two bytes

 in the same RTP stream.

-Reference: [RFCXXXX]
+[RFCXXXX]

-Values: None
+None

 11. Changes from RFC5285